D2N13L/Rust-Wheel-of-Fortune/README.md

 # How to install

- Go to Releases and simply use the .exe file that was built from the code provided
+ Go to Releases and simply use the .jar file that was built from the code provided